BluemixCloud/2016-03-28/README.md

 ```

   - Fix the remaining tests
+  - Take turns, with both people fixing the failing tests
-  - Push your completed code up your repository
+  - Push your completed code up the repository